If you're new to the sport of triathlon, it's

 Fartlek - Means "speed play" and is a form of speed workouts in running similar to interval training.

-GI distress - Gastro-Intestinal condition resulting from carbo imbalances, muscular and digestive tract problems.
+GI Distress - Gastro-Intestinal condition resulting from carb imbalances, muscular and digestive tract problems.

 Half-Ironman Distance - Refers to a race with the following events: 1.2 mile swim; 56 mile bike and 13.1 mile run.
 Popular local races of this distance include Wildflower and the Half-Vineman.

 HRM / Heart Rate Monitor - A device that, as the name implies, monitors the heart rate of the person wearing it during exercise.
 Gaining fast popularity in both training and racing.